amsorribes/Badoogs-UserData/README.md

-# traitydogs_data - now known as Badoogs!
+# Badoogs User Data
-Create initial user data for the traitydogs project (https://github.com/rubnvp/traitydogs).
+Create initial user data for the Badoogs web site: http://badoogs.parseapp.com Implemeted using a web scraper written in Python.

+The associated repo for the web site can be found at: https://github.com/rubnvp/traitydogs